Assistant Professor of Economics

 6. Trade or Raid?
 The Tea-Horse Trades and the Sino-Nomadic Conflicts, 1368-1432 (with Shuo Chen, and Yantong Fang) [PDF]

 When the state re-opened border trades under state-monopolized ministries, the famed “Tea-Horse Trades” substantially reduced regional Sino-nomadic conflicts.

 5. Career Incentives and Influence Activities on Social Media: Evidence from Chinese Academia (with Shuo Chen, and Albert Roh)

 Untenured professors tend to click more "likes" on the dean's social media posts during evaluation periods.
 Greater effects for faculties with less competitive publication.

 4. Elite Persistence, Power Struggles and Coalition Dynamics [SSRN]

 Why do revolutions that aim to install social equality often quickly reproduce the same type of hierarchies that the revolutionaries sought to destroy?

-3. The Promotion Club (with Shuo Chen and Zhitao Zhu) [PDF]
+3. Club-based Promotions: Evidence and Theory (with Shuo Chen and Zhitao Zhu)

 How to recruit preferred agents without distorting average working incentives?
 The principal commits to include top-performers into a "promotion club", but only promote from within the club based on personal discretion.